This story first appeared in the Foreign Language issue of TheWrap magazine.

 “I wanted the audience to feel as if they’re actually there, but at the same time look at it from an outsider’s perspective,” he said.
 “That scene may not be part of reality.
 In the movie, as soon as Jongsu starts writing his novel, you see the perspectives change.
 So the last scene might just be a scene from the novel he’s writing.”

 As for Yeun, he’s not about to reveal what he thinks really happens.
 And he’s not about to attribute his roles in this film and in Okjato a master plan to work with Korean masters on the heels of his “Walking Dead” exit.
 “When I got the opportunity to work with director Bong and director Lee, it wasn’t me going, ‘I want to try a Korean film,'” he said.
 “It was more like, these two auteurs are willing to give me a shot.
 I’ll go anywhere to get that shot.

 “I don’t have an objective,” he added.
 “I’m just trying to go with it, whatever it is.
 But I will say that I think the industry and America still perceive me through the lens of ‘The Walking Dead,’ because it’s such a powerful force.
 And I’m ready and willing to continue to make strides for people to see me differently.”

 And if one of those strides puts him in the first Korean film to land an Oscar nomination?
 “It would be cool,” he said with a small grin.
 “I really would love for the Western world to get a real good download of director Lee and his work.
 Because he’s been telling it like it is for a while.”

 You can read the rest of the Foreign Language issue of TheWrap magazine here.

-2019 Oscar Contenders, From Rami Malek to Spike Lee (Exclusive Photos)
+2019 Oscar Contenders, From Rami Malek to Spike Lee to Glenn Close (Exclusive Photos)